Category:

 What is Debbie Allen's Net Worth?

-She made her Broadway debut dancing in the chorus in the musical, "Purlie".
-She went on to star in the musical, "Raisin", and to receive Tony nominations for her performances as Anita in the 1980 revival of "West Side Story", and Charity in the 1986 Broadway production of "Sweet Charity".
-She became a household name appearing as Lydia Grant in the television series, "Fame".
-She also directed and choreographed many of the show's episodes, and won two Emmy Awards and a Golden Globe for her choreography.
+She made her Broadway debut dancing in the chorus in the musical, "Purlie."
+She went on to star in the musical, "Raisin," and to receive Tony nominations for her performances as Anita in the 1980 revival of "West Side Story," and Charity in the 1986 Broadway production of "Sweet Charity."
+She became a household name by appearing as Lydia Grant in the television series, "Fame."
+She also directed and choreographed many of the show's episodes and won two Emmy Awards and a Golden Globe for her choreography.

 Early Life

-Allen was born January 16, 1950 in Houston, Texas to father Andrew Arthur Allen, who worked as an orthodontist, and Pulitzer Prize-nominated mother, Vivian Ayers Allen.
+Allen was born January 16, 1950, in Houston, Texas, to their father, Andrew Arthur Allen, who worked as an orthodontist and Pulitzer Prize-nominated mother, Vivian Ayers Allen.
 She was the youngest child and had two older siblings.
 From an early age, she was exposed to the arts primarily by her mother, inspiring her own decision to study the humanities when she got older.

-Allen earned her Bachelor of Arts degree in classical Greek literature, speech and theater from Howard University and then went on to study acing at HB Studio in New York City.
+Allen earned her Bachelor of Arts degree in classical Greek literature, speech, and theater from Howard University.
+Then, he went on to study acting at HB Studio in New York City.
 She was a member of Chi Delta Mu Health Professional Fraternity.

 Career